-According to the University of Canberra’s Digital News Report: Australia 2020, 48 per cent of Australians rely on online news or social media as their main source of news.
-But 64 per cent of Australians are concerned about what is real or fake on the internet.
+According to the University of Canberra’s Digital News Report: Australia 2020, 48% of Australians rely on online news or social media as their main source of news.
+But 64% of Australians are concerned about what is real or fake on the internet.

 “That should rightly be of immense community concern.
 False and misleading news and information online has the potential to cause serious harm to individuals, communities and society,” ACMA Chair Nerida O’Loughlin said.

 “In developing this new code, digital platforms will need to balance the need to limit the spread and impact of harmful material on the internet while protecting Australians’ important rights to freedom of speech.

 “Digital platforms should not be the arbiters of truth for online information.
 But they do have a responsibility to tackle misinformation disseminated on their platforms and to assist people to make sound decisions about the credibility of news and information.

 “We know that major platforms have stepped up their processes during the COVID-19 pandemic due to the prevalence of information potentially harmful to health and property.

 “It’s now time for digital platforms to codify and commit to permanent actions that are systematic, transparent, certain and accountable for their users in addressing such potentially harmful material.”

 The Australian Government has asked the ACMA to oversee the platforms’ code development process and report to Government by June 2021.
 This follows recommendations by the Australian Competition and Consumer Commission in its 2019 Digital Platforms Inquiry.